 I would also say that the course selection was limited.
 There’s a lot of helpful machine learning content, but deep learning was only touched on in a few courses.

 I had all the typical benefits of an on-campus master’s student, but they were all virtual.
-I had access to recorded seminars and, access to the e-library, and one great benefit was that I received discounts for conferences.
+I had access to recorded seminars and the e-library, and one great benefit was that I received discounts for conferences.
 I was able to attend several conferences in the Bay Area.

 I would definitely recommend this program.
 The degree has helped me successfully transition to a career in data science.
 Plus, I got the opportunity to interact and learn from a talented, motivated, and extremely supportive team of peers and staff (professors, TAs).